Skip to content

 a photo of an entry corridor with measured clearances, slim console table

 The entryway is where the house sets posture.
 Proportion, axis, and shadow do the work.
-2700K light creates intimacy.
+Warm light creates intimacy.
 Honed and tumbled surfaces read architectural.
 Patina reads permanent.
 Flush-to-wall kills dimension.
 Clutter kills credibility.

 Leave a comment